Skylarklabs

 Once deployed, conventional AI cannot adapt without costly retraining cycles.
 Edge adaptability eliminates this constraint entirely.
 As MIT Technology Review noted, "The way we train AI is fundamentally flawed."
 Systems that learn on-device, from single experiences, represent the next generation of AI -- one that adapts like humans do.

-Skylark Labs' Living Intelligence architecture powers this adaptive capability, processing sensor data through the Kepler platform and enabling real-world adaptation across mission-critical environments.
+Skylark Labs' CFAMs architecture powers this adaptive capability, processing sensor data through the Kepler platform and enabling real-world adaptation across mission-critical environments.

 Discover how edge-adaptive AI transforms real-world operations